Download data sets from Eurostat https://ec.europa.eu/eurostat

 NULL

-A type of variables, "code" (default) or "label".
+A type of variables, "

-a character symbol for a time frequency or NULL, which is used by default as most datasets have just one time frequency.
+, which is used by default as most datasets have just one time frequency.
 For datasets with multiple time frequencies, select one or more of the desired frequencies with: "Y" (or "A") = annual, "S" = semi-annual / semester, "Q" = quarterly, "M" = monthly, "W" = weekly.
-For all frequencies in same data frame
+For all frequencies in same data frametime_format = "raw"

-should be used.- cache
+should be used.- lang

 a logical whether to do caching.
 Default is